-The 2023 Subaru Love Promise Customer and Community Commitment Award
+The 2025 Subaru Love Promise Customer and Community Commitment Award

-We've been nationally recognized for our dedication to our customers, our community, and the Subaru Love Promise.
+We are honored to be nationally recognized by Subaru of America, Inc. for our dedication to our customers, our community, and the Subaru Love Promise.

-We're honored to receive the 2023 Subaru Love Promise Customer and Community Commitment Award.
-This award nationally recognizes elite Subaru retailers who provide an exceptional customer experience at every interaction with Subaru.
-These retailers have also demonstrated an outstanding commitment to supporting passions and causes in their local communities in important areas such as the environment, community, health, education, and pets.
+The 2025 Subaru Love Promise Customer and Community Commitment Award recognizes elite Subaru retailer who provide an exceptional customer experience at every interaction with Subaru.
+These retailers have demonstrated an outstanding commitment to supporting passions and causes in their local communities in important areas such as environment, community, health, education, and pets.

 What is the Subaru Love Promise?